rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ## Caps Lock to Escape

+BLAH: It's annoying when all of a sudden everything I type is in caps.
+That happens because I accidentally had my hand too far to the left when I intended to press the A key.

+I can type all caps by holding down the shift key with my left or right hand.

 BLAH: The Esc (Escape) key is too far North on the keyboard and forces some to look down on the keyboard.
 And the Caps Lock key is too close to keys, causing problems with accidental password entry and lockouts.

-   PROTIP: Make the <strong>caps lock</strong> the Esc key:
+   PROTIP: Make the <strong>caps lock</strong> key work like the Esc key:

 1. Press the Apple icon and select System Preferences.
 2. Type K to highlight Keyboard.
 Press space bar to open it.